Artificer, Sorcerer, Warlock, Wizard - Cantrip Level Spell

 There are still very few creatures with immunity or resistance to force damage, making it a great option when fighting unknowns.

-Also, only somatic components is pretty nice.
+Also, only verbal components is pretty nice.
 Being interrogated and can’t move your hands but they made the mistake of leaving the gag off?
 Sword Burst.

 I like this spell thematically and technically.
 It would be a lot of fun to build a character around it.